wp-plugins/digishop/readme.txt

 n/a

 == Changelog ==

+= 1.1.1 =
+= fixed a hard to find bug when validating the txn

 = 1.1.0 =
 = fixed the error about get instance ... the plugin was crashing when options were saved